ealter/vim_turing_machine/README.md

 result, and then yanking and executing that line.

 Using that nifty trick, we begin by yanking the first line and executing it.
 That then sets off our mark initialization.
-We then jump to various markers in the file and then mark those positions using `m<letter>` where `<letter>` is whatever we want to call that mark.
+We then search for `_<someletter>` and then mark that position with the corresponding letter.
 Generally the first initial of whatever the thing we're marking is.
 Once everything is marked, we then begin the state transitions.

-We begin a state transition by executing a long command (located at `_n:`) which jumps to the tape marker, yanks it, then jumps to the current state marker, yanks that too, and then searches for some transition that contains both the state and tape value.
+We begin a state transition by executing a long command (located at `_n:`) which jumps to the tape marker, yanks it, then jumps to the current state marker, yanks that too, and then searches for some transition that contains both the state and tape values.
 Once it gets to that line, it jumps to the command string and then executes our trusty `y$@"` to execute it.
 To make sure we keep transitioning, each state transition ends with `` `ny$@ `` which tells it to jump to our "next state" marker and then execute it again, which kicks off the search